MathieuFortune/mathieufortune.github.io/_posts/2017-10-10-1001pharmacies-front-redesign.markdown

 Thanks to the previous experience gained with the checkout redesign project, we were able to better and faster tackled each problematics we've encountered.

 The team that worked on this project consisted of 8 people.
-A product owner, a scrum master, 3 back-end devs, a artistic director, a front-end dev bud and myself as front-end dev & UX designer.
+A product owner, a scrum master, 3 back-end devs, a creative director, a front-end dev bud and myself as front-end dev & UX designer.

 ### Problem